AniMadurkar/Daily-Activities-and-Sports-Biomechanics-Analysis/README.md

 - Density estimation with Bayesian modeling

 Unsupervised Learning
+- Clustering of peaks to segment form and technique
 - Analysis write up of clustering results
 - Building biplot to analyze loaded vectors after dimensionality reduction